buildsi/spliced/docs/getting_started/developer-guide.rst

 Typically, a container base should have the dependencies that you need to run your splice.
 E.g., if you want to use the libabigial splicer, libabigail should be installed.
-We provide a set of automated builds for containers to provide the software needed [here](docker) (e.g., including libabigail, spack, and symbolator) so you can use this container set, or if you choose, bootstrap these containers for your own customization.
+We provide a set of automated builds for containers to provide the software needed [here](docker) (e.g., including libabigail, spack, and symbols) so you can use this container set, or if you choose, bootstrap these containers for your own customization.
 Note that for these containers:

  - we provide several os bases - the default of the spliced execuable is ubuntu 20.04, and you can change this with `--container`